Quackerr/etechFinalProject/README.md

-# Watch Oshi no Ko now!
-Totally a not depressing Anime about an Idol with her kids
+# This is a website about Basketball Players Hall of Fame
+# by Jefferson Unas & Carlos Pace